 Pay Per Call can help lawyers bring in more leads for their business.
 Lawyers can choose when and where they want to receive the calls and can set parameters for the calls they receive based on factors such as time and geo-location.
 The best part?
 They only pay for the high-quality leads sent to their business.
 No hidden fees or setup costs.

 With Pay Per Call, the benefit to both parties is instant contact.
 Prospective clients call with questions on legal aid or to request an appointment.
 Lawyers then have an opportunity to answer questions before scheduling an appointment.
 Generally speaking, callers are advanced in the sales funnel since they are actively searching for the service, and have demonstrated intent by calling in for information.

 While it is tempting to rely upon Google Ads to run your own lead generation campaign, keep in mind there is great value to gain from generating inbound calls with a Publisher.
 First and foremost, phone calls come with an extremely high conversion rate.
 Consumers that call in already demonstrate high intent.
 They picked up the phone after all – and are the warmest lead you can find.

 Secondly, hiring someone to put out ads or doing it yourself doesn’t mean you’ll find qualified leads.
-There is a lot of trial and error to finding quality leads, something that an experienced publisher has already vetted.
-Finding high quality leads is a publisher’s full time job, and they know what’s going to work.
+There is a lot of trial and error in finding quality leads, something that an experienced publisher has already vetted.
+Finding high-quality leads is a publisher’s full-time job, and they know what’s going to work.
 You’re going to see results faster than trying to do it on your own.
 With Pay Per Call, you are only sent qualified traffic based on your own parameters.
 This means more revenue for your law firm, and time savings across the board.

 Get More Legal Leads with Pay Per Call

 If you’re looking to receive more inbound calls in the law sector, reach out to us!
-We are already running an a variety of fields of law and can help you make the most of your lead generation strategies.
+We are already operating in a variety of fields of law and can help you make the most of your lead generation strategies.